shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </TabItem>
 </Tabs>

-You can add your own custom network requests at any time:
+You can log your own custom network requests too:

 <Tabs
   groupId="android"